13 Event studies

 R2 0.001 0.000 0.000

-These regression analyses—interpreted fairly casually—provide evidence of lower returns, but not higher (or lower) levels of either trading volume or return volatility.
+Results from these regressions are reported in Table 13.1.
+These results—interpreted fairly casually—provide evidence of lower returns, but not higher (or lower) levels of either trading volume or return volatility.

 The code above examines whether returns for Apple during event periods behave differently from returns during non-event periods.
 Another function from farr, get_event_cum_rets(), calculates cumulative raw returns and cumulative abnormal returns using two approaches: market-adjusted returns and size-adjusted returns over event windows.
-Here we use this function to get cumulative returns over the windows around each Apple event.
+We use this function to get cumulative returns around each Apple event.

 rets <-